mfcano/bigfish/docs/repo_structure.md

 ```

 **What goes here:**

 - HTML, CSS, and JavaScript files
 - Images, icons, fonts
 - Any static assets users download

-**Future:** When you migrate to a framework (React, Vue, etc.), you'll replace the contents of this folder with the framework's project structure.
+**Future:** When we migrate to a framework (React, Vue, etc.), we'll replace the contents of this folder with the framework's project structure.

 ---